-Please note that if you are want a secured loan, you will need a prepare a separate ‘Security Document’ - please Ask a lawyer for help preparing the Security Document.
+Please note that if you want a secured loan, you will need to prepare a separate ‘Security Document’ - please Ask a lawyer for help preparing the Security Document.

 When the loan is unsecured, the lender won't be able to take ownership of the borrower's assets in case of payment default.